 This article is part of a fictional case study series following "Sarah", a typical first home buyer in Victoria.
 Read each article to follow "Sarah" through a variety of articles exploring issues related to buying a home.

-Sarah was making good progress towards her deposit.
-But once you get into a groove with money, it’s hard to break out of it – and that can be both a good or a bad thing.
+Sarah was making good progress towards her home deposit.
+But once you get into a groove with money, it’s hard to break out of it – and that can be both a good and a bad thing.
 Good in that you’re creating great habits, but bad in that you can often leave little savings on the table.

 After all, a budget is simply about managing your finances to see how and when you spend your money.
 Looking deeper into the details can actually save you quite a bit of cash.

 Just take a look at a few discretionary items on Sarah’s budget:

 - $20 for coffee every week from a corner café.